Local moving companies in Mississippi

 Other considerations when moving to Columbus, GA

-- State regulator: You can check your Georgia moving license directly on the state regulator’s official website, here.
+- State regulator: Verify your Georgia moving license on the state regulator’s website, here.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so all of your mail will get properly forwarded to Georgia.
+- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, so your mail will be forwarded to Georgia right on time.
 Get started here.

 - Mover’s insurance: Opt for Released Value Protection for its cost-effectiveness, offered by movers at no extra charge.
 However, it provides minimal coverage, with the mover’s responsibility limited to 60 cents per pound per article.
 For comprehensive coverage matching the full value of your items, explore other options with your chosen moving company or consider a third-party insurance provider.